Eureka takes down Fieldcrest

 Bella Fortner finished with a team-best 10 assists.

-Kaylin Rients put down 10 kills, while Fortner handed out 11 assists.
-Wiesenhofer contributed 10 digs.

-Eureka went to Lexington on Tuesday, while the Knights traveled to Le Roy.
-This evening, Le Roy comes to Eureka, while Fieldcrest heads to Heyworth.
+Eureka goes to Lexington on Tuesday, while the Knights travel to Le Roy.
 Both matches are slated to start at 7 p.m.